leiloong/eea-eval/README.md

 * sklearn

 ### Experimental Results
 The file results.xlsx contains our detailed experimental results.
+Folder "figure" contains some figures about our experimental results.

 > If you have any difficulty or question in running code and reproducing expriment results, please email to zqsun.nju@gmail.com and whu@nju.edu.cn.